The shear Alfv\'en continuum with a magnetic island chain in tokamak plasmas: Theory

 in which $J = (\gradpsi \times \gradt \cdot \gradz)^{-1}$ is the Jacobian of the coordinate system.

+\modi The unperturbed geometry is a large aspect ratio, circular-cross-section tokamak.
+The cylindrical coordinates $(R, \varphi, Z)$ are written in terms of the toroidal coordinates $(\psi, \vartheta, \zeta)$ with the relationship given by~\cite{Berk1992}

+where $R_0$ is the major radius of the plasma boundary, with the metric tensor and the Jacobian given in \ref{app:metrics}.
+The boundary of the plasma is circular with a radius of $a$.
+The unperturbed toroidal flux is related to the radius $r$ by

+where $B_0$ is the field strength on axis.
+The flux surfaces are approximated by circles with radius $r$ and their centres are shifted from the centre of the boundary by a distance $\Delta(r)$.
+This shift, known as the Shafranov shift, is a consequence of a non-zero pressure gradient and current density, and is determined by solving the Grad-Shafranov equation~\cite{goedbloed2010advanced}.
+Its derivative with respect to $r$ in the zero pressure limit is given by

+and with a zero or moderate shear $\Delta' \approx r/(4R_0)$.
+The quantity $\eta(r) = (r/R_0 + \Delta')/ 2$ and its existence in \eqref{eq:R} and \eqref{eq:Z} is to ensure $\vartheta$ and $\zeta$ are straight-field-line angles to order $O(\epsilon)$.
+This makes $\vartheta$ slightly different from the geometric poloidal angle.
+A demonstration of the constant $\psi$ and $\vartheta$ surfaces is given by the black lines in \figref{fig:poincare}.
+We note that the generalised toroidal angle $\zeta$ coincides with the (negative) true toroidal angle $\varphi$ and therefore the straight-field-line coordinates in this paper are PEST coordinates.

-If $A=0$, then $B^\psi=0$ and $\psi_p$ is a function of $\psi$ only, meaning that the magnetic field in \eqref{eq:B} is completely integrable, i.e. the field lines are lying on concentric, nested surfaces known as the flux surfaces labelled by $\psi_p$ or $\psi$.
-Moreover, $\theta$ and $\zeta$ are straight-field-line angles, such that $B^\zeta/B^\theta = q(\psi)$ is a constant on each flux surface.
+If $A=0$, then $B^\psi=0$ and $\psi_p$ is a function of $\psi$ only, meaning that the \modi unperturbed \norm magnetic field in \eqref{eq:B} is completely integrable, i.e. the field lines are lying on concentric, nested surfaces known as the flux surfaces labelled by $\psi$.
+Moreover, $\vartheta$ and $\zeta$ are straight-field-line angles, such that $B^\zeta/B^\vartheta = q(\psi)$ is a constant on each flux surface.
+When $|A| > 0$, the coordinate system is kept as it is, while a magnetic field perpendicular to the constant $\psi$ surfaces is introduced. \norm An island chain will develop around the flux surface where